HelpGiveThanks/HGTconfiguration/README.md

 1. Click the 'Select all' button from the  menubar right above the file window and right below the top menu bar.
 1. Click the 'Copy' (not move) button from the top menubar.
 1. In the popup window that opens, replace the two folder names /HGTtemplate/VanillaThemeNitrogen/ with your Vanilla forum's folder name, which, if you followed my recommendation = forum.

+   It should now read something like /public_html/forum.
 1. Click the grey 'Copy File(s)' button.
-1. Now open your Vanilla /forum/ folder by click the 'Up One Level' button twice, and then your /forum/ folder once.
+1. Now open your Vanilla /forum/ folder by clicking the 'Up One Level' button twice, and then /forum/ folder once.
 1. Click on the browser tab for your TGB and then click the TGB's 'Forum' button (left-most top-menu-bar button).
 If you don't have a tab open for your TGB then
    1. Open a new tab in your browser.
    1. Type in your website's forum url = http://YOURSITE.COM/FORUMfolder/.